dmo60/lLyrics/README.markdown

 Note that Rhythmbox version 2.90 or higher is required to run lLyrics!

 Credits
 ---------------

 I was inspired from the awesome Songbird plugin [MLyrics](https://github.com/FreeleX/MLyrics).
 Thanks to all who contribute, report issues or help in any other way to make this plugin better.

+You will always find the latest version on [GitHub](https://github.com/dmo60/lLyrics).
+Please report bugs, issues or feature requests there.

 All lyrics are property and copyright of their owners.